kmuntech/MUNModerator_GSL/README.md

 # MUNModerator_GSL
-Repo that contains part of MUN Moderator that implements managements of Speaker's lists
+Repository that contains part of MUN Moderator that implements a manager for Speaker's lists Authored By Sriram Desai